Contracting a crowd of heterogeneous agents: Verification lemma for the principal-agent problem

 \section{Verification lemma for the principal-agent problem}

-In this section, we derive a general procedure to address contracting problems with a continuum of heterogeneous agents.
-The method presented here provides us with the methodological tools to solve the model introduced in Section \ref{section.last}.
-Inspired by Lacker and Soret \cite{labelgraphon}, we describe the agents' stochastic game as a standard mean-field game played by a representative agent and a population distribution $\mu\in \mathcal{P}^2([0,1]\times \mathcal{C})$ indicating the joint distribution of the agents' type and output process.
-From that point, we apply the methodology introduced in Élie et al. \cite{manymanyagents} to reduce the principal's problem to a mean-field control problem.
+In this section, we develop a general procedure for contracting problems with a continuum of heterogeneous agents.
+The method provides the tools needed to solve the model introduced in Section \ref{section.last}.
+Inspired by Lacker and Soret \cite{labelgraphon}, we describe the agents' stochastic game as a standard mean-field game involving a representative agent and a population distribution $\mu\in \mathcal{P}^2([0,1]\times \mathcal{C})$ that records the joint distribution of agent type and output.
+We then apply the method introduced in Élie et al. \cite{manymanyagents} to reduce the principal's problem to a mean-field control problem.